Lincoln High School 2019-2020 Policies

 - 1st absence in the Track: No makeup time required.

-- All absences after the 1st in a Track: The time missed will need to be made up minute for minute.
+- For all absences after the 1st in a Track, the time missed will need to be made up a minute for minute.

 - To earn a credit the student must meet the required class hours as established by the Idaho State Board of Education.
 Failure to do so will result in loss of the credit.
 (IDAPA 08.02.03.105)